TITLE 92: TRANSPORTATION

 3) The hours of the day when these meetings are held.

 l) Early Intervention − Information Required.
-If the petitioner has undergone early intervention (Moderate Risk classification), he/she must provide a narrative summary that includes, at a minimum, the following:
+If the petitioner has undergone early intervention (Moderate Risk classification), the petitioner must provide a narrative summary that includes, at a minimum, the following:

-2) The dates the petitioner began and completed early intervention, as well as the number of days or hours he/she was involved in the intervention process;
+2) The dates the petitioner began and completed early intervention, as well as the number of days or hours the petitioner was involved in the intervention process;

-3) A summary discussion of the intervention provided and its outcome, specifically, those issues that were addressed or explored and the provider's perception of what the petitioner gained from the experience and his/her ability to avoid future development of alcohol problems;
+3) A summary discussion of the intervention provided and its outcome, specifically, those issues that were addressed or explored and the provider's perception of what the petitioner gained from the experience and the petitioner's ability to avoid future development of alcohol problems;

-4) The rationale for any modification in the early intervention requirements specified by DASA;
+4) The rationale for any modification in the early intervention requirements specified by DSUPR;

-5) The dated signature of the professional staff person providing the early intervention information.
+5) The dated signature of the professional staff person providing the early intervention information; and

 m) Treatment − Information Required.
-If the petitioner has had alcohol or drug related treatment, he/she must provide the following information:
+If the petitioner has had alcohol or drug related treatment, the petitioner must provide the information listed in this subsection (m).
+A petitioner is required only to submit proof of the most recent primary treatment experience.

 1) A narrative summary that includes, at a minimum: